Have you noticed how expensive potting soil can be?

 What Do I Want from My Potting Soil?

 When I wanted to learn how to make my own potting soil, I found that soil actually did much more than I ever gave it credit for.

 Truthfully, I didn’t think about what I actually wanted my soil to do, besides surround my plants, give them a happy home, and then I wanted to see the plants produce.

-But now I know what I really want from my soil.
-Here are few things to consider:
+However, now I know what I really want from my soil.
+Here are a few things to consider:

 1. Light and Fluffy